Ernesti2022/cursed-triangle/README.md

-# Triangle-Code
+# cursed triangle code
-cursed triangle code
+---
 copy the text of `triangleCode.js` into a bookmark and run it on a page ;)